super3/PyTrack/README.md

 PyTrack
 ========
 Computer Vision Object/Motion Tracking, with Bounding Rectangles and Background Subtraction, using Python and PyGame.

+Developed during the summer at University of Washington in the Tom Daniel Lab, as part of the Center for Sensorimotor Neural Engineering(CSNE)'s Research Experiences for Undergraduates(REU) program.
+Special thanks to NSF.

 Info
 -------